panchalsagar1815/Detection-of-Brain-Tumor/README.md

    - Ensured uniformity and quality in the dataset.

 2. **Data Visualization and EDA:**
-   - Explored image distributions, pixel intensities, and tumor patterns.
+   - Explored image distributions, pixel intensities, and tumour patterns.
    - Gained insights into the characteristics of different tumor types.

 **Machine Learning Model:**